 Heze Shandong, China Travel Guide

-A weekend getaway (2-3 days) typically dedicates a day spent one to Caozhou Peony Garden, followed by city exploration and local dinner.
+A weekend getaway (2-3 days) typically dedicates a day spent one to Caozhou Peony Garden, followed by urban exploration and local dinner.
 Day two might include Heze Institution or Heze Peony Garden, a local market, or an opera performance.
 Day three involves departure or transfer to a nearby city.

-Design your trip around your passions, from history to culinary delights.
+Put together your trip around your passions, from history to culinary delights.

 Focus your time in Heze on its local eateries, street food, and lively markets.